freerange/site/soups/weeknotes/week-161.snip.markdown

 The next step which James is now working on, is to allow data to be pushing to it over a network, which will mean that once the little bugger is connected, you could print with it using HTTP, exciting stuff, I'm sure your mind can wander over the possibilities.

 ### Until next time
-Check back next week, actually this week, for the next instalment.
+Check back next week (actually, later this week) for the next instalment.

 JC.